nais/doc/docs/security/auth/idporten/sidecar.md

 **Your application should:**

 * Secure its own endpoints.
+That is, deny access to sensitive endpoints if the appropriate authentication is not supplied.
 * Validate the claims and signature for the ID-porten `access_token` attached by the sidecar.
     * That is, validate the standard claims such as `iss`, `iat`, `exp`.
     * Note that the `aud` claim is _not_ set for ID-porten access tokens.
       You should instead validate that the `client_id` claim has a value equal to your ID-porten client ID.
     * Validate that the `acr` claim exists and that the set level matches the minimum [security level](#security-levels) for your endpoints.
+        * If your endpoint(s) accepts a minimum of `Level3` authentication, you must also accept `Level4`.
+        * The inverse should be rejected.
+That is, applicatione expecting `Level4` authentication should _NOT_ accept tokens with `acr=Level3`.